AryamanReddi99/Creature-Forest/README.md

 As predicted, stable equilibrium is reached at 33% doves.

 ## Strategy Evolution
 What if we gave our agents the ability to modify their strategy over time?
-We will define a payoff matrix and give agents a chance to play either strategy, the chances of which will be determined by their stategy gene, `gene_B`.
+We will define a payoff matrix and give agents a chance to play either strategy, by implementing `gene_B`, which determines an agent's chance of playing strategy B and can mutate every time an agent replicates.

 We can define `mutation_rate` and `gene_step` in `simulation_results()`: